“Your name is hard to pronounce.”

 “You don’t dress like a boy.”

-If you’ve ever heard something like these or similar statements said to someone who identifies as BIPOC (Black, Indigenous or Person of Color) or as LGBTQIA+ (lesbian, gay, bisexual, transgender, questioning, intersex, asexual and other gender/sexual minorities), then you may have witnessed a microaggression.
+If you’ve ever heard something like these or similar statements said to someone who is from an underrepresented group (such as Black, Latine, Indigenous or Asian) or as LGBTQIA+ (lesbian, gay, bisexual, transgender, questioning, intersex, asexual and other gender/sexual minorities), then you may have witnessed a microaggression.

 What are microaggressions?